KASTAZWA_:

 Modigliani was an italian/sephardic jewish sculptor born from a wealthy family who soon fell into bankruptcy in Livorno.
 His interests towards painture and the avantgarde brought him to Paris in 1906 where he started to squat in a commune in Montmartre.
 Between the main things that brought together Guillaume and Modigliani there is a common interest from african art that probably led Guillaume to suggest his friend to focus more on painture rather than sculpture.
 Eventually Guillaume will become Modigliani art dealer helping him to reach a certain success but the interest was reciprocal and can be seen in some of Modigliani’s Guillaume portraits, where he defines his friend as “novo pilota”.
 Modigliani, despite being a heavy drinker, suffered from tuberculosis from a young age and had health issues during most of his life which affected his artwork and the way he sees life.

-Boris Vian, a parisian musician, poet, writer and actor was a clear reference for Lucien Ginsburg (Serge Gainsbourg), one of the french biggest personality in the history of french music, who was able to take inspiration from french poetry and classical music (mostly Chopin) of the XIX century and bring all his art, his savoir-faire and his rebellious, self-destructive character to a more popular level.
+Boris Vian, a parisian musician, poet, writer and actor was a clear reference for Lucien Ginsburg aka Serge, one of the french biggest personality in the history of french music, who mostly took inspiration from french poetry and classical music (mainly Chopin) of the XIX century and bring all his art, his savoir-faire and his rebellious, self-destructive character to a more popular level.
 Vian, as musician, was very much inspired by jazz music and so was Gainsbourg.
-Les feuilles mortes, a french song written by Prévert and Kosma and subsequently taken to a huge success as standard jazz (thanks to Yves Montant) is another clear indicator of how french poetry and jazz music were going along the same path during this time.
+Les feuilles mortes, a french song written by Prévert and Kosma, subsequently taken to a huge success as standard jazz (thanks to Yves Montant) is another clear indicator of how french poetry and jazz music were going along the same path during this time.
 Gainsbourg was eternally inspired by Prévert and wrote La Chanson de Prévert clearly referring to the melancholic souvenir and the warm colors of the autumn leaves.

 paris_2